 Plagiocephaly is a condition characterised by an asymmetric head shape deformity, which occurs in early infancy and can continue throughout life.
 The plagiocephaly definition is summarised by the word plagiocephaly translating as ‘oblique head’.
 The condition is a deformation of the head, which is marked by an oblique slant to the skull surface.
 In severe cases, this can also result in facial, cheek, jaw, and ear asymmetry.
+To learn about the possible longer term effects of plagiocephaly, please read our informative article.

 The skull is made up of several ‘plates’ of bone, which are separate in infancy and are connected by flexible ligaments known as sutures.
 These sutures are there to allow for a normal birth, and to allow the skull to develop as the infant brain grows.
 They retain some flexibility throughout childhood and as we get older, the bones harden and knit together and create a permanent skull size and shape that cannot change.
 However, a skull in infancy is soft enough to be moulded into deformation from external pressures.
 Often, a baby may display birth moulding (in severe cases, known as ‘caput’ head shape asymmetry) immediately after birth, due to pressure from the uterus and birth canal.
 This usually corrects itself in the first few days of life.
 After the baby is born, this same flexibility may result in a more lasting re-mould of your baby’s skull if your baby continually lies in the same position for a prolonged period of time.